-Country Year ESF programme introduced Types of transfer in ESF Age range covered through ESF (years, approx.) Number of beneficiaries (actual, 2017) WFP ESF beneficiaries as share of total school- aged population (%, national level) WFP ESF beneficiaries as share of total enrolled population (%, national level) DRC 2001 In-kind: On-site meal 6-15 152,725 1% 1% Lebanon 2016 In-kind: On-site SnackCBT: Cash 5-14 63,000 3% 3% Niger 2015 (Diffa) In-kind: On-site meal 4-14 23,079 6% (national, not limited to ESF and Diffa region) 9% Syria 2014 In-kind: On-Site SnackIn-Kind: On-Site Meal 6-12 662,145 23% 43%
+Country Year ESF programme introduced Types of transfer in ESF Age range covered through ESF (years, approx.) Number of beneficiaries (actual, 2017) WFP ESF beneficiaries as share of total school- aged population (%, national level) WFP ESF beneficiaries as share of total enrolled population (%, national level) DRC 2001 • In-kind: On-site meal 6-15 152,725 1% 1% Lebanon 2016 In-kind: On-site SnackCBT: Cash 5-14 63,000 3% 3% Niger 2015 (Diffa) • In-kind: On-site meal 4-14 23,079 6% (national, not limited to ESF and Diffa region) 9% Syria Note: CPT 2014 In-kind: On-Site Snack In- Kind: On-Site Meal CBT: Voucher 6-12 662,145 23% 43%

-• CBT: Voucher Note: CBT = cash-based transfer
+| Note: CBT = cash-based transfer

 - 33. In an emergency, WFP can introduce an entirely new SF programme, or scale up an existing SF programme.
 Once the situation stabilises, ESF may transition to a longer-term SF programme.
 In DRC, the ESF programme has been running since 2001, while in the remaining three countries the programmes were launched in the period 2014-2016. - 34.
 At the corporate level, under WFP's previous 2014-2017 Strategic Plan, ESF contributed to the Strategic Outcome 1 Save lives and protect livelihoods in emergencies, and under the current 2017-2021 Strategic Plan, to Strategic Objective 1 End hunger by protecting access to food.
 Across the four countries, outcome indicators for ESF currently measured focus on education (school enrolment, attendance and retention).
 The four countries have had logical frameworks in place for their ESF programme from the start of implementation.
-WFP's core programme guidance for ESF is contained within WFP's corporate Programme Guidance Manual, as well as in a set of ESF-specific guidelines. - 35.
+WFP's core programme guidance for ESF is contained within WFP's corporate Programme Guidance Manual, as well as in a set of ESF-specific guidelines.10 - 35.
 WFP's ESF modalities include food- and cash-based transfers, which are well represented in the four countries: in-kind on-site meals (DRC, Niger, Syria), in-kind on-site snacks (Lebanon, Syria), take-home rations provided in the form of cash-based transfers in Syria and cash-based transfers that monetize the value of the meal in Lebanon.
 Meals and snacks are provided to children every school day (except for Niger, where meals are provided on weekends in some schools) and take-home rations to the household monthly.
 WFP guidance allows COs to choose from a range of modalities and combinations thereof.
-Different ingredients, fortification and micronutrient supplementation methods are possible, as are various procurement models (including local procurement). - 36.
-SF programmes regardless of context should contribute 30-45 percent of the recommended daily energy and micronutrients for half-day, 60-75 percent for full-day, and 85-90 percent in boarding school but variation is common in emergencies, especially when snacks are used.
-In Lebanon, where snacks are utilised, the content does not meet the energy requirement as the focus is on dietary diversity, while the other three meet the minimum requirements.
-In contexts with significant micronutrient deficiencies, with anaemia prevalence of more than 40% among school-age children, WFP SF programmes should include an explicit nutrition objective and have a nutrition-sensitive design, but such objectives are not used in any of the four countries. - 37.
-For targeting, the four countries utilise a first layer of geographical targeting based on food security and education indicators, as is generally recommended in WFP SF programmes.
-Generally, WFP recommends targeting all schools within a geographical area, but in the four countries, the resourcing situation does not allow WFP to cover all schools in need, and WFP has prioritised specific schools within the target area, generally based on needs within the schools and opportunities for synergies to reach the most vulnerable (e.g. schools providing afternoon cycle for refugees, with a high concentration of IDPs or refugees, or with learning programmes provided by partners).
-Access also influences targeting outcomes. - 38.
-The four ESF programmes mainly cover formal primary schools, but some pre-primary, non-governmental or faith-based (DRC) and informal schools (Niger), accelerated learning (Syria) and summer programmes (Lebanon) are also included.
-As access to education has been disrupted in the four contexts, the actual age range of children includes is wider than the official primary school age range.
+Different ingredients, fortification and micronutrient supplementation methods are possible, as are various procurement models (including local procurement).